-CAT 2017 preparation when done in a comprehensive, holistic way, no candidate would have to fear surpassing the criteria to secure a seat in IIMs.
+CAT 2018 preparation when done in a comprehensive and holistic way, no candidate would have to fear to surpass the criteria to secure a seat in IIMs.
 Irrespective of educational background, get through the stages for admission can be done with consistent effort and right mentorship.

-Make Byju’s – The Learning App your mentor and practice for the CAT through with the best guidance through our experts.
+Make BYJU’S – The Learning App your mentor and practice for the CAT through with the best guidance from our experts.

 Preparation for Group Discussion and Personal Interview are also taken care of by our mentors and personal guidance is given through the tablet that we provide.